dankuck/dankuck.github.io/_posts/2016-12-28-tilt-maker.md

 draft: 1
 ---

-<a href="http://www.thinkfun.com">ThinkFun</a> is a maker of great games.
-The mentally stimulating kind.
-All the ones I've seen are the single-player variety.
+<a href="http://www.thinkfun.com">ThinkFun</a> makes great puzzle games.

-The first one I ran into was <a href="www.amazon.com/Think-Fun-1001-ThinkFun-Tilt/dp/B004INGVJ4/ref=sr_1_2?tag=dankuck-20">Tilt</a>.
-It's inovative, it's simple enough for a 5 year old, and it's complicated enough to make a 35 year old spend a weekend building an online tool to solve it.
-So I did that.
+<a href="www.amazon.com/Think-Fun-1001-ThinkFun-Tilt/dp/B004INGVJ4/ref=sr_1_2?tag=dankuck-20">Tilt</a> is innovative, basic enough for a 5 year old, and complicated enough to make a 34 year old spend a weekend building a web tool to solve it.
+See below.

-The game board is a 5&times;5 grid.
-It comes with a stack of challenge cards that range from Easy to Expert.
-Each card shows a configuration of tiles.

-* Grey tiles are stationary.
-As you play, they do not move.
-* Blue and green tiles move as you play by tilting the board.

 <div class="illustration">
     <img src="/assets/tilt-example.jpg" />
 </div>

-The board has a hole in the middle.
-The objective is to tilt the board left, right, forwards, and backwards to get only the green tiles to fall into the hole.
-If a blue tile falls in, you lose.

-If you play it, you kind of want to just keep playing until you figure this thing out.

-So I wanted to figure this thing out.
-I built the tool here to generate new cards.
-And if that's not enough, it solves them by attempting every possible move.

-It stops as soon as it has exhausted every possible path.
-It's a little smart, because it notices if it is retrying the same path over again.
+The goal is to get those green tiles into the hole in the middle and keep the blue ones out.
+And you do all of this by tilting the board so the tiles slide.

+The grey ones don't move meaning they control how the others fall.

+The game comes with 40 cards marked Easy to Expert.
+Each one shows how to setup the tiles.
+I'm still trying to figure out if there's some tried and true way to measure the difficulty of a card.

+Solving a game is interesting for a human, but for a computer it's really straight forward.
+Just try all the moves.

+That's what the tool below does.
+First it generates a card randomly.

+Then it starts tilting the board.
+If it can tilt more than one direction, it copies the board and tilts each copy a different direction.
+Then it keeps going.

+If a blue tile hits the center hole, it stops playing that version of the board.
+If all the green tokens hit the center hole, it counts that a success.

+If it notices that it's back in a position that it has been in before, it stops following that path, too.
+That's either a circle or it's a long way to get to some path that it has already been on before.

+I could have had it find the first solution and stop.
+That's the goal of the game.
+Find the fastest way to get the greens in the hole.
+But nah, I wanted to see what else happened.

+Then it shows it all to you!
+If you have the game, you can try it out.
+Or you can just look at the pretty pictures.

 <script src="https://vuejs.org/js/vue.js"></script>